CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 you can find the text file exports.txt that details the complete list of functions exported by the CoolProp DLL.
-I have only implemented the essential ones but it would be easy to add any ones I have omitted.
-The interface mimics the C header file but there are a few considerations.
+I have only implemented the essential ones but it would be easy to add any I have omitted.
+My interface mimics the C header file but there are a few considerations.
 The returning string is an array of char.
 In Delphi, you could use an array of AnsiChar parameter.
 Instead, I chose to use the PAnsiChar because it makes the dll interface clearer and more universal.
-One thing you have to be aware of - the calling program has to create a buffer for the result.
+One thing you have to be aware of - the calling program has to allocate memory for the result.
 If this is not sized sufficiently, then a blank string is returned.
 This could happen, for example, if a lot of fluids are added to the file.